 Half is due at the time you reserve, with the other half due in mid-January of 2022.

 All payments are non-refundable unless we find a replacement from the waitlist (which of course we will try to do), in which case you will receive a full refund.

 Pretty much everything: lodging, meals, transportation (including pickup/drop-off at the airports in Pisa and Florence).
-The only thing that isn’t included is airfare, but we are working with a very good consolidator to secure business class out of SFO (and, potentially, JFK); just let us know if you want to participate (note that you can fly in earlier, and leave later, if you want to extend your trip).
+The only thing that isn’t included is airfare, which is up to you.

 What’s the deadline for signing up?

 Basically, now.
-We only have room for 20 members, roughly half of which is already committed.
+We only have room for 20 members, nearly all of which is already committed.
 When it’s sold out, it’s sold out.

 If you miss the cutoff, though, you’re welcome to go on the waiting list.